SMelanko/AvantizeGuide/coding-style/cpp/README.md

       Log("Transaction has been successfully processed");
    }

-   // In case if stetement has more than 1 line of code. if (!ok)
+   // In case if statement has more than 1 line of code. if (!ok)
    {
       Log("Failed to save transaction");